Medical Release Act (Joe Coleman Act)

 The application may be filled out, signed and emailed back to PRB.MedicalRelease@Illinois.gov, mailed or faxed to (217) 524-0012, Attn: Medical Release Act.

 The Applicant, and/or the representative who filed on behalf of the individual in custody, will receive a confirmation letter which will include application received date, a Medical Release number and the date of the hearing, if one was requested.
 No public hearing is required for consideration of an application, but shall be granted at the request of the Applicant, and/or their representative.
-The individual in custody will not be present but may be represented by counsel and may present witnesses to the Board at the hearing.
+The individual in custody will be afforded the opportunity to be virtually present for the hearing before the Board if they wish.
+The individual in custody may be represented by counsel and may present witnesses to the Board at the hearing.
 Personal presentation at the hearing is limited.
-No more than four (4) persons in total may speak during any presentation, inclusive of the Applicants witnesses and/or their attorney.
-Crime Victims will be given a 30 day notice and will also be afforded the opportunity to respond and/or speak at a public hearing, if so desired.

 Applications will be reviewed and decided by a three-member panel and a decision to grant or deny an application shall be made by simple majority within 90 days of the completed application received date.
 Individuals in custody granted medical release shall be released on mandatory supervised release for a period of 5 years which shall operate to discharge any remaining term of years imposed upon him or her.
 However, in no event shall the individual in custody serve a period of mandatory supervised release greater than the aggregate of the discharged underlying sentence and the mandatory supervised release period.